ILDAR9/speech_segmenter/README.md

 Zones corresponding to speech over music or speech over noise are tagged as speech.

+Based on research:
 "An Open-Source Speaker Gender Detection Framework for Monitoring Gender Equality".

-This is customisation of inaSpeechSegmenter works with Python 3.6+.
+This is a specific customisation of inaSpeechSegmenter.

 ## Installation

 ### Prerequisites

-inaSpeechSegmenter requires ffmpeg for decoding any type of format.
+SpeechSegmenter requires ffmpeg for decoding any type of format.
 Installation of ffmpeg for ubuntu can be done using the following commandline:
 ```bash
 $ sudo apt-get install ffmpeg